hendropl/linear_regresi/README.md

 >"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
 -Tom Mitchell

-This is the first in (hopefully) a series of projects where I implement various machine learning algorithms in Python.
-I am currently working through the excellent [Andrew Ng course on Coursera](https://www.coursera.org/learn/machine-learning) and using this as a way to consolidate my thoughts on each topic and to gain a deeper understanding of the topics I am learning.

 ### Algorithm 1: Simple Linear Regression w.
 Gradient Descent